 One of the main threats to the integrity of your cedar roofing is the proliferation of organisms along the exterior of your wood.
 If such growth is present it shows up as darker colors, as do the shingles.
-If your shingles change from a bright or silvery cedar hue to dark black or brown hue It is the right time to have the roofing taken care of by a roof cleaning expert.
+If your shingles change from a bright or silvery cedar hue to dark black or brown hue It is the right time to have the roof cleaning expert

 How Do I clean my Cedar Roof Shingles?

 Yes, of course, you can clean your cedar roof shingles, much as you can fix your own car, however, they carry some dangers and require some preparation.
 If you’re looking to clean them, make sure to have these items in your possession: